Astro-330/Astro-330.github.io/_build/html/_sources/intro.md

 - 5%   Participation

 ## Capstone Projects
-We will soon post a document here detailing the components of the capstone project, which is completed in stages and has rubrics associated with each component.
+The page linked at left details the components of the capstone project, which is completed in stages and has rubrics associated with each component.
 Ultimately the final project is designed as an opportunity for students to write a “substantial” piece of code that leverages the skills they have learned in the course.
 Their goal is to create a package which
 - Is stored as functions and classes  in python modules, and can thus
 - Be imported into other code for general use, is
 - Installable via `pip`, allowing functions/classes to be imported from anywhere on the system, and is